NR5P/Weather_Forecast/README.md

 # Weather Forecast

 This is a web app to provide current weather information as well as the forecast.
 The app pull from the national weather service api.
+Uses google api to grab longitude and latitude based on the city and state entered by the user to pass to the nws api.

 ## Contact
 Name: Nathan Rigg